electricbookworks/electric-book-gui/docs/_developers/build.md

    This must be run from the repo directory, since it needs access to the `public` directory, to some other directories it will create on the fly, and to the `electricbook.yml` configuration file.

    You can then open the EBM in your browser at [http://localhost:16101/](http://localhost:16101/).

+1. Alternatively, run `make dev` to start the app and watch the Sass, Typescript and dTemplates all at once.